These guidelines will assist departments, laboratories and centers (DLCs) in hosting minors as interns or employees at MIT.

 Minors as Paid Employees

-For minors who will be paid for their work, please use the following types of employment categories:
+For minors who will be paid MIT employees, please use the following types of employment categories:

 Non-MIT Student Worker (Considered "Term Employee"): Paid through MIT